 Key Risk Risk Description Risk Mitigation Description of Key Risk Indicator (KRI) or Other Metric Shared Service (Group) Risk Risk that key support services for the entity which do not sit within its legal entity.
 This risk arises from the entity having no control over resourcing of the functions or the expertise of the individuals employed into the teams.
 Minimize the residual risk using robust controls and processes, including formal service level agreements (SLAs).
 Where SLAs are not in place, we strive to implement them in a reasonable timeframe.
-Number of material SLA breaches Financial Crime Risk Risk as economically motivated criminal actions defined against statutory rules & legislation.
+Number of material SLA breaches Frequent and regular supervisory meetings conducted by COO with each service provider irrespective of the presence of an SLA Financial Crime Risk Risk as economically motivated criminal actions defined against statutory rules & legislation.
 Types of financial crime include money laundering, terrorist financing, breach of economic sanctions, bribery and corruption.
 Financial Crime control framework designed to implement a risk based approach wherein more resource and scrutiny is applied to higher risk business relationships and clients.
 The objective is to minimise the residual risk.
 There is a zero tolerance approach to knowingly breaching legal or regulatory requirements or financial crime related entity policies but it is expected that unforeseen and non-systemic breaches of regulatory requirements may occur.
 Aim to conduct business in accordance with the values and ethics that Credit Suisse group has adopted, and in compliance with applicable laws, rules and standards.
-Investigations and surveillance: Sanctions, Suspicious Activity Report and Know Your Client reviews for high risk clients Financial crime breaches Cyber security breaches Anti-corruption: Gifts & Entertainment instances above policy thresholds Anti-fraud: Staff vetting and training Pension Risk Risk to an entity caused by its contractual or other liabilities to or with respect to a pension scheme, whether established for its employees or those of a related company, or otherwise. • Pension Risk is a contingent liability arising from a Defined Benefits scheme (now closed).
+Investigations and surveillance: Sanctions, Suspicious Activity Report and Know Your Client reviews for high risk clients Financial crime breaches Cyber security breaches Anti-corruption: Gifts & Entertainment instances above policy thresholds Anti-fraud: Staff vetting and training Pension Risk Risk to an entity caused by its contractual or other liabilities to or with respect to a pension scheme, whether established for its employees or those of a related company, or otherwise.
+Pension Risk is a contingent liability arising from a Defined Benefits scheme (now closed).
 As the scheme is closed, the residual risk obligations are managed by the trustees, and sponsored by CSSEL, who act on the behalf of the entity.
 However, as we continue to have a death in service risk which is insurable, but not for spouse and family members, we would be obliged to pay sums for death of all employees affected.